Freelance Visa Dubai 2026: How to Apply, Total Cost, Requirements & Fastest Approval Steps

 A freelance permit allows you to legally invoice UAE-based and international clients for the services listed on your permit.

-You can choose from different free zones based on your budget and future plans.
-If you’re successful, you can expand to a business setup in Dubai.
+Choose from different free zones based on your budget and future plans.
+If you're successful, you can expand to a full business setup in Dubai.

 Who Can Apply for a Freelance Visa in Dubai?